‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 2. Customer complaints and feedback officer.

 Being in hospital is often a challenging time for patients and their loved ones, resulting in heightened emotions.
-This, combined with a health care system that’s under-funded and under-resourced leads, unsurprisingly to disharmony at times.
-Wait times blow-out, there’s a lack of physical space to house patients across departments and with this perfect storm, things go wrong.
+This, combined with a health care system that’s under-funded and under-resourced leads to some pretty stressful situations.

-Providing timely care, communicating between parties and being sensitive to situational or cultural concerns, without things totally blowing up, takes skill and experience.
+Providing timely care, communicating between parties and being sensitive to situational or cultural concerns, without things totally blowing up, is one of those key skills that nurses possess.

 There’s also times when the shit’s already hit the fan.
 You have no choice but to lean into disaster management and problem-solving to find a way forward.